Subaru-PFS/ets_fiberalloc/README.md

 The package allows to choose between the PULP package and the commercial (but free for academic use) Gurobi package for solving the network flow problem.
-One of those two needs to be installed and the appropriate flag needs to be set when calling the network solving routine `observeWithNetflow`.
+One of those two needs to be installed and the appropriate flag needs to be set when calling the network solving routine `observeWithNetflow()`.

 ### Package installation

-Simply do a "python setup.py install" or similar. "pip install ." should also work.
+Simply do a `python setup.py install` or similar. `pip install .` should also work.